esarks/SkylerThomas/grace-book/01-movement-1-swamp/chapter-03-stop-decide.md

 **The Crisis Point (2-3 pages):**

-You've read four chapters now.
+You've read two chapters now.
 You've sat in the swamp (Chapter 1).
-You've examined your grasping at abundance (Chapter 2).
-You've wrestled with following the herd or following the Shepherd (Chapter 3).
-You've stared at death and what needs to die in you (Chapter 4).
+You've turned to the deep resource of prayer (Chapter 2).

 Now what?